 More and more people are deciding to spend their money on life experiences instead of things.
-Everyone is downsizing and setting out on adventures.
+Everyone is downsizing, building travel bucket lists, and setting out on adventures.
 If it seems like you’re missing out because you simply can’t afford to go on vacations the way your Facebook friends do, think again.
 It’s all about priorities.
 Here’s how to travel when you’re broke.

 When you decide where you want to go, compare the costs of every possible mode of transportation before you assume you know the cheapest way to go.
 For example, in a random search of trips from Chicago to Boston in mid-May, I found round-trip prices of $119 by plane, $198 by bus, and $180 by train (and this did not include taxes, fees, or baggage).
 Consider also that the longer it takes you to get there, the more time you’ll have to take off from work.
 Calculate the missed wages figure (if any) into the total cost of your trip before you decide.

 You’ll pay more for a room if you wing it, so plan ahead.
 Compare prices of area hotels, motels, hostels, bed and breakfasts, and be sure to check out Airbnb before settling on an option.
 Look for promo codes and find out if any of your credit cards offer discounts at specific locations.
 Cash in rewards, flash your AAA card, and look into whether or not you’re eligible for a discount through your employer.
 The best option yet: find a friend or family member to stay with and pay them half the price you would for a hotel room.
 (You can’t be a complete free-loader, after all.)